ACCESS TO ST. PETERSBURG COLLEGE CAMPUSES

 - Avoid distractions and use cell phones equipped with hands free communication devices whenever operating a vehicle.

 By law we are required to notify you of sexual predators or sexual offenders attending or working at St. Petersburg College.
 The sexual predators or sexual offenders listed below have been identified by the Florida Department of Law Enforcement as indicating they either plan to attend or are attending St. Petersburg College.

 There are no known sexual predators or offenders employed by the college.St.
 Petersburg College provides the link to state sexual offender and predator database but is not responsible for the site's maintenance.
-If the link to the state's sexual predator site does not work, the information can be obtained in the office of the campus provost, associate provost or security.The following registered sexual offenders and predators either notified SPC of an intention to enroll for class and/or have actually enrolled in the Spring 2020 term:
+If the link to the state's sexual predator site does not work, the information can be obtained in the office of the campus provost, associate provost or security.The following registered sexual offenders and predators either notified SPC of an intention to enroll for class and/or have actually enrolled in the Fall term 0625:

 Registered sexual offenders

 - Andrew Gilstrap - EC Internet